The maximal subgroups of the exceptional groups $F_4(q)$, $E_6(q)$ and ${}^2E_6(q)$ and related almost simple groups: Techniques used in the proof

 \subsection{Actions on \texorpdfstring{$M(\mbG)$ and $L(\mbG)$}{M(G) and L(G)}}

-Let $H$ be a finite simple subgroup of $\mbG$, and suppose that $H$ is not of Lie type in characteristic $p$.
+Let $H$ be a finite quasisimple subgroup of $\mbG$ with $Z(H)\leq Z(\mbG)$, and suppose that $H$ is not of Lie type in characteristic $p$.
 The possible sets of composition factors for $M(\mbG){\downarrow_H}$ and $L(\mbG){\downarrow_H}$ are collated in tables in \cite[Chapter 6]{litterickmemoir}.
 As pressure is also used in \cite{litterickmemoir}, the first test is whether the pressure of either $M(\mbG)^\circ$ or $L(\mbG)^\circ$ is negative (or possibly pressure $0$ if the other conditions are met).
 If this is the case, then $H$ is strongly imprimitive by Propositions \ref{prop:fix1space} and \ref{prop:pressure}, so we may immediately exclude this.
 This was done in \cite{litterickmemoir}, and in the tables in that paper, exactly those rows labelled `\textbf{P}' consist of possible embeddings $H$ where both $M(\mbG)^\circ{\downarrow_H}$ and $L(\mbG)^\circ{\downarrow_H}$ have non-negative pressure.

 Thus we may always assume that we have one of the sets of composition factors from those tables when analysing the potential Lie primitive, and then not strongly imprimitive subgroups.
-Of course, there are still plenty of actions with positive pressure on $M(\mbG)^\circ$ and $L(\mbG)^\circ$ that stabilize lines on one of the two modules, or do not even exist.
-Even after that, the subgroup $H$ can still be strongly imprimitive.
+Despite having positive pressure, many of these sets of composition factors end up yielding subgroups that always stabilize lines on one of the two modules, and some sets of factors do not correspond to embeddings of subgroups at all.
+Even if the subgroup does exist, and does not stabilize a line on either module, then it might still be strongly imprimitive.

 However, the tables in \cite{litterickmemoir} offer a very good first approximation to the list of maximal subgroups we will find in this article.